uzur/jekyllxhibit/sec.md

 layout: default
 ---

-I prefer using encryption for all of my communications.
+I prefer to use encryption for all of my communications.

 **OTR (Jabber)** (**tom** at **jabber** dot **at**)